 6) Nursery - Develop, plan, plant a pollinator nursery on NN school grounds.
 Plants supplied.

 7) Wetlands Nursery - Dig up and construct a wetlands nursery for rain gardens.
 Plants supplies in NN.

-8) Bird or Bat Houses - to be built and installed in various schools.
+8) Bird, Bat and Bee Houses - to be built and installed in various schools.

 10) Paint Promotions- Scouts can get painted promotions at schools to encourage clean storm-water.
 Contact David.Singletary@gmail.com At least 10 locations would be necessary.

 11) Pollution Butts - Construct 25 fake cigarette butts for use of promoting cigarette butt conservation.